RedhawkSDR/SourceSDDS/README.md

 * **Reduce number of memcopies in SDDS to BulkIO thread** - Currently, a memcopy occurs pulling the data portion of the SDDS Packet out and into the BulkIO packet.
 This memcopy could be avoided if the SDDS Data is copied into a contiguous portion of memory right off of the socket.
 This is possible with two changes.
 The pool of SDDS Packets data portions would need to be constructed in a contiguous block; this would require changes to the SmartPacketBuffer.
 To get the socket to write into two different memory blocks a second iovec would be made.
 Then one could directly point to to the internal buffer on the push packet as long as the push packet did not span the end of the memory block.

+## Copyrights

+This work is protected by Copyright.
+Please refer to the [Copyright File](COPYRIGHT) for updated copyright information.

+## License

+REDHAWK rh.SourceSDDS is licensed under the GNU Lesser General Public License (LGPL).